About the NGFP Young Voices award

 Everyone starts by registering on the application site.

 Complete the registration questions which ask for some information on you.
-Tell us more about you and how you feel about creating a sutainable world.
+Tell us more about you and how you feel about creating a sustainable world.

-Download the parental consent form and ask you parents to sign this.
-Remember to upload the signed copy or get them to email it to us.
+Download the parental consent form and ask your parents to sign this.
+They can sign by hand or electronically.
+Remember to upload the signed copy or get them to email it to us at email@example.com

 Add any team members (they'll also need to get consent).

 We won't share any information on your application without your permission, so feel free to speak passionately and openly about your ideas.
-We will contact our winner and special awardees to agree any information that will be shared publically before the results are announced to the public.Apply now
+We will contact our winner and special awardees to agree any information that will be shared publicly before the results are announced to the public.Applications closed

 Not sure if you're ready to apply?